-Conduct Department means the department within ICAEW's Professional Standards Department (or relevant predecessor or successor body identified as such in the IDRs or regulations) which is responsible for assessing complaints, investigating conduct matters, reporting allegations to the Conduct Committee or serious conviction allegations to the Disciplinary Committee, prosecuting formal allegations before Tribunals (except those prosecuted by the Conduct Committee) and for making or responding to appeals to the Appeal Committee.
+Conduct Department means the department within ICAEW's Professional Standards Department (or relevant predecessor or successor body identified as such in the IDRs or regulations) which is responsible for assessing complaints, investigating conduct matters, reporting allegations to the Conduct Committee or serious conviction allegations to the Tribunals Committee, prosecuting formal allegations before Tribunals (except those prosecuted by the Conduct Committee) and for making or responding to appeals to the Appeal Committee.

-Conduct Department representative means the person representing the Conduct Department in settlement discussions or leading up to, and at, a hearing before a Tribunal or Appeal Panel in relation to one or more formal allegations against a member, firm, affiliate or relevant person.
+Conduct Department representative means a barrister or solicitor or a legally qualified person (within ICAEW's Professional Standards Department or external to ICAEW) appointed to represent the Conduct Department in settlement discussions or leading up to, and at, a hearing before a Tribunal or Appeal Panel in relation to one or more formal allegations against a member, firm, affiliate or relevant person.